Homosexuality in ancient Greece: Orestes and Pylades

-Orestes and Pylades, similarly to Achilles and Patroclus, are cousins who grew up together from childhood to adulthood.
+Orestes and Pylades, similarly to Achilles and Patroclus, grew up together from childhood to adulthood.
 Their relationship is stronger and more intimate than any of their relationships with other people.

 The relationship between them has been interpreted by some authors from Roman times onwards as romantic or homoerotic.
 The dialogue Erotes ("Affairs of the Heart"), attributed to Lucian, compares the merits and advantages of heteroeroticism and homoeroticism, and Orestes and Pylades are presented as the principal representatives of a loving friendship.

 In 1734, George Frederic Handel's opera Oreste (based on Giangualberto Barlocci's Roman libretto of 1723), was premiered in London's Covent Garden.
 The fame of Lucian's works in the 18th century, as well as the generally well-known tradition of Greco-Roman heroic homoeroticism, made it natural for theatre audiences of that period to have recognized an intense, romantic, if not positively homoerotic quality, to the relationship between Orestes and Pylades.

 Alexander and Hephaestion

-Alexander the Great had a close emotional attachment to his companion, cavalry commander (hipparchus) and childhood friend, Hephaestion.
+Alexander the Great had a close emotional attachment to his cavalry commander (hipparchus) and childhood friend, Hephaestion.
 He was "by far the dearest of all the king's friends; he had been brought up with Alexander and shared all his secrets."
 This relationship lasted throughout their lives, and was compared, by others as well as themselves, to that of Achilles and Patroclus.

 Hephaestion studied with Alexander, as did a handful of other children of Ancient Macedonian aristocracy, under the tutelage of Aristotle.
 Hephaestion makes his appearance in history at the point when Alexander reaches Troy.
 There they made sacrifices at the shrines of the two heroes Achilles and Patroclus; Alexander honoring Achilles, and Hephaestion honoring Patroclus.